Executive MUSIC ENABLER

 Lyz Luke carved out a name as an “Executive Music Enabler” with over a decade spent working for the Arts.
 Residing in the heart of Oakland, Lyz has presented shows with over 150 bands from all over the Bay Area.
 Luke has learned to appreciate the truly undeniable strength of community among the Bay Area arts.
 She serves many roles within the Bay Area: UnderCover Presents (Producer & Founder), Second Line Vinyl (Chief Community Officer & Founder), Oakland Symphony (Creative Consultant).
 Lyz’s performance management, production, and development background is bolstered by extensive experience nonprofit event fundraising, event sponsorship, & PR.
 She has also worked with the Red Poppy Art House, ArtSpan (SF Open Studios), AIDS Walk, The San Francisco Marathon, and others.
 Lyz Luke founded UnderCover in 2010 and has since released 14 albums/showcases as part of the series.

-Awards & Affiliations: Former Governor on the SF Board of the Recording Academy (GRAMMYs), 2017’s YBCA 100 List, East Bay Express "Best of", SF Weekly's “Best of” (twice), and SF Guardian "Best of", Grants Panelist for Oakland Cultural Funding Program, 2 Mayoral Proclamations presented at UnderCover shows to Sly & The Family Stone as well as Green Day, B.S. in Economics from St. John’s University, NCAA Championship ring in fencing.
+Awards & Affiliations: Governor on the SF Board of the Recording Academy (GRAMMYs) since 2016, 2017’s YBCA 100 List, East Bay Express "Best of", SF Weekly's “Best of” (twice), and SF Guardian "Best of", Grants Panelist for Oakland Cultural Funding Program, 2 Mayoral Proclamations presented at UnderCover shows to Sly & The Family Stone as well as Green Day, B.S. in Economics from St. John’s University, NCAA Championship ring in fencing.

 Art Direction and Design